Actors

 In 2000, he starred opposite Jeff Bridges in The Contender, for which he received a Screen Actors Guild Award nomination.
 He rejoined Anthony Hopkins in 2001 for the film Hannibal and made two guest appearances on the series Friends.

 Oldman was cast as Sirius Black alongside Daniel Radcliffe in Harry Potter and the Prisoner of Azkaban.
-He continued his role in The Goblet of Fire (2005) and The Order of the Phoenix (2007) when his character was killed.
+He continued his role in The Goblet of Fire (2005) and The Order of the Phoenix (2007), during which his character was killed.

 In 2005, he was cast in Christopher Nolan’s Batman Begins as Jim Gordon and reprised the role in the wildly successful The Dark Knight.